Advanced development environment¶

 Some dependencies have an optional compilation support for Cython resulting in better performances (mostly XML harvesting).
 To enable it, you need to install Cython before all other dependencies:

-$ pip install Cython
+$ uv add Cython

 Package installation fails¶

-If installing Pillow
+If installing Pillow fails:

 brew install libjpeg